Brian Birdwell

-Brian Douglas Birdwell (born November 3, 1961) is an American politician who has served in the Texas Senate for District 22 since 2010.
-He is a survivor of the September 11, 2001 attacks against The Pentagon.
+Brian Douglas Birdwell (born November 3, 1961) is an American politician serving as the Assistant Secretary of Defense for Sustainment since 2026.
+A member of the Republican Party, he served as a member of the Texas Senate from 2010 to 2026.

 Early life and education

 Born in Fort Worth, Texas, Birdwell earned a Bachelor of Science degree in criminology from Lamar University in 1984 and a Master of Public Administration from the University of Missouri–Kansas City in 1996.

 Career

 On September 11, 2001, Birdwell was working as a military aide to with the United States Army at The Pentagon.
 Birdwell had just left the restroom, and was returning to his office, when American Airlines Flight 77 crashed into the building.
 He recalled being "tossed around like a rag doll" during the impact, and collapsing when he realised that he was on fire.
 The building's sprinkler system extinguished the fire on his body, and he managed to make his way to help.
 Four people carried Birdwell to a triage area, where he was administered with morphine and an IV.
 Both had to be administered through his feet, due to the extent of the burns on the rest of his body.
 He was taken to Georgetown University Hospital to be treated, and was later flown to the Washington Hospital Center.

 Birdwell suffered 60% total body burns, with more than 40% of them being third degree.
 His lungs were also badly damaged by smoke inhalation.
-He spent 92 WHAT admitted to hospital, and underwent more than 39 surgeries.
+He spent 92 days admitted to hospital, and underwent more than 39 surgeries.

 Two days after being injured, Birdwell met President George W. Bush.
 Rob Maness, a United States Air Force officer who rescued Birdwell, learned about Birdwell's identity only when they met at the 2016 Republican National Convention.

 On July 1, 2004 Birdwell retired from the military, and founded Face the Fire Ministries, a charitable organisation that supports burn survivors and their families.

 He holds a Purple Heart and a Legion of Merit.